bowmanjd/vimtalk/slides/presentation.md

 Notes:

-Neovim and Vim together have around a third of the pie.
-I love that most of these are open source... says something about developer tooling; still trying to put a finger on it...
+Vim and Neovim have a notable percentage.
+I love that most of these are open source...
+What does it say that the tool developers probably use the most and care about the most are often open source?

 ---